Pikes Peak State College: Campuses

-Pikes Peak State College has three full-service campuses, three military satellite locations, and an extensive distance education program.
+Pikes Peak State College has four campuses, three military satellite locations, and an extensive distance education program.
 The largest campus, the Centennial Campus, is located in southern Colorado Springs near the Fort Carson Army post.
-The Downtown Studio Campus is located in the heart of downtown Colorado Springs, the Rampart Range Campus is located at the north end of the city.
+The Downtown Studio Campus is located in the heart of downtown Colorado Springs.
+The Rampart Range Campus is located at the north end of the city alongside the college's newest addition, the Center for Healthcare Education and Simulation (CHES) Campus.

 While students may study General Education (CORE) courses at all four campuses, certain programs are site specific.
-Centennial Campus is the largest, and offers all academic disciplines as well as several career and technical programs including an emergency medical services (EMS) training program with a state-of-the-art EMS simulation (SIM) Lab.
-Rampart Range Campus hosts some of the college's Health Sciences programs, including the Nursing Program, which includes a state-of-the-art Nursing SIM Lab.
-The Downtown Studio Campus is a hub for the fine arts programs.
-In 2008 the Falcon Campus was opened, but is no longer in service to the College.
+Centennial Campus is the largest and specializes in the field of study pertaining to business, public services, and technical and social sciences.
+The CHES campus offers healthcare and technical programs including an emergency medical services (EMS) training program with an EMS simulation (SIM) Lab.
+Rampart Range Campus hosts some of the STEM programs.
+The Downtown Studio Campus is a hub for the fine arts programs and humanities.
+In 2008 the Falcon Campus was opened, but is no longer in service to the college.
 Three satellite education centers offer a variety of courses and programs at local Military bases.
 Courses for military education are held at various dates and times which are different from the traditional semester.